wunderwuzzi23/blog/content/posts/2020/microsoft-machine-learning-security-evasion-competition.md

 This year one of my goals was to learn about machine learning and artificial intelligence.

 I wrote about my journey before - including [what classes I took and books I read](/blog/posts/2020/machine-learning-basics), the [models and systems I built](/blog/posts/2020/husky-ai-walkthrough) and [operationalized](/blog/posts/2020/husky-ai-mlops-operationalize-the-model), [threat modeling it](/blog/posts/2020/husky-ai-threat-modeling-machine-learning) to [learn about practical attacks and defenses](/blog/posts/2020/husky-ai-machine-learning-attack-bruteforce).
-My goal is to be knowledge enough in the AI/ML space enough to be able to help bridge the gap between research and red teaming - by doing practical things to life systems.
+My goal is to be knowledge enough in the AI/ML space enough to be able to help bridge the gap between research and operational red teaming - by doing practical things with life systems.

 In mid-August I learned that Microsoft is hosting a [Machine Learning Security Evasion Competition](https://github.com/Azure/2020-machine-learning-security-evasion-competition/blob/master/README.md).